rufig/spf/docs/intro.en.md

-**NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT` (turn on with `SET-OPT`), probably, (unlikely!) you encountered with a bug in optimizer.
-If so - cut the piece of code where it occurs and send to the author.
+**NB**: If your program starts behaving in a strange way, try to temporarily turn off the optimizer using `DIS-OPT` (turn on with `SET-OPT`), probably (unlikely!) you have encountered a bug in optimizer.
+If so - cut the piece of code where the bug occurs and send it to the author.

-You can examine results of the word compilation as a native code with a
+You can examine results of the word compilation as a native code with
 disassembler:

 	REQUIRE SEE lib/ext/disasm.f